-As you may know, HUMIRA affects the immune system and can lower your ability to fight infections like the seasonal flu.
+As you may know, HUMIRA affects the immune system and can lower your or your child’s ability to fight infections like the seasonal flu.
 According to the US Centers for Disease Control and Prevention (CDC), the most effective way to prevent the flu is to get an annual vaccination.

 There are currently 2 types of vaccines available for the seasonal flu:

 The intranasal forms are live vaccines, and patients receiving HUMIRA should not receive live vaccines.
 Always tell any doctor who is treating you about all medications you are taking, including HUMIRA.
 Consult the doctor who prescribed your HUMIRA before getting any vaccination.